-This article was originally published by War on the Rocks on 23 February 2017.
+This article was published by War is Boring on 10 March 2017.

-This article was originally published by the Center for a New American Security (CNAS) on 16 February 2017.
+This article was originally published by Political Violence @ a Glance on 7 March 2017.

-This article was originally published by IPI Global Observatory on 3 February 2017.
+This article was originally published by the East-West Center on 2 March 2017.

-This article was originally published by E-International Relations on 4 February 2017.
+This article was originally published by the Harvard International Review on 16 February 2017.